5 surprising ways you’re damaging the ozone layer

-Researchers discovered that chemicals called chlorofluorocarbons (CFCs) – which were found in aerosols, solvents, packaging and appliances – were largely to blame for ozone depletion.
-At its peak companies were producing a million tonnes of CFCs every year, so along came the Montreal Protocol, signed in 1987, which heralded the global phase-out of these chemicals, and 16 September was designated International Day for the Preservation of the Ozone Layer – a day designed to raise awareness of the issue.
+Researchers discovered that chemicals called chlorofluorocarbons (CFCs) – which were found in aerosols, solvents, packaging, and appliances – were largely to blame for ozone depletion.
+At its peak, companies were producing a million tonnes of CFCs every year, so along came the Montreal Protocol, signed in 1987, which heralded the global phase-out of these chemicals, and 16 September was designated International Day for the Preservation of the Ozone Layer – a day designed to raise awareness of the issue.

-You use your old car’s air conditioner
+You’re not careful with your old car’s air con

-Your haven’t upgraded your fridge-freezer
+You haven’t upgraded your fridge-freezer

 You have an old fire extinguisher